yowainwright/developer-ci-benefits/docs/14-optimizing-builds.md

 ## Publishing

-Publishing work is not only for open source packages—which is loosely what I thought a few years ago.
-It is very useful for safely releasing work
+Publishing work is not only for open source packages—which is what I thought a few years ago.
+It is very useful for safely releasing, sharing and using work across multiple repositories.

 ```json
 "foo-package": "1.2.3",